Discussing Genomic Phylostratigraphy

 life is still missing and therefore any procedure aiming to quantify

 gene ages will be biased to some degree.
-Based on this debate Liebeskind
+Based on this discussion Liebeskind

 et al., 2016 suggest inferring gene age by combining several common